jules2689/trudeau/docs/2020-04-21/trudeau.md

 Our government has introduce add three-point plan to protect jobs and help people who have lost their jobs as well as support small businesses that are having cash flow problems. and today, I have other news with respect to the emergency wage subsidy that gives eligible employers up to $847 per week per employee to allow them to keep them on the payroll.
 We are launching a calculator on the C.R.A.
 Website that will allow businesses to determine exactly what the wage subsidy will cover.
-Companies will be able to apply starting next Monday April 27.
+Companies will be able to apply starting next Monday, April 27.
 Later today, the president of the treasury board will provide additional details with respect to the deployment of this programme.